Saynicaaa/IPT101---Iway/README.md

 ## How to Install

-`Step 1: Download the zip file or use git clonwe'
+`Step 1: Download the zip file or use git clone`